bigsk1/gpu-monitor/README.md

 - Docker-based for easy deployment
 - Your GPU name shown in UI
 - Persist history between new containers
+- Real time alerts - sound and notification
+- Responsive theme for any size screen

 ## Prerequisites